 Let’s move to a toe touch balance stance.

-A lot of people have arthritis of the big toe and find that the toe touch balance pose is uncomfortable.
-They might find it more comfortable to use a half foam roller to elevate and support the foot.
-This allows your big toe to be off the edge.
-You are able to do the toe touch, but without a lot of bending at the big toe.
+People with arthritis of the big toe find that the toe touch balance pose is uncomfortable because they have to bend their toe to get into this pose.
+If this is the case, they might find it more comfortable to use a half foam roller to elevate and support the foot.
+This allows your big toe to be off the edge and avoid the toe bend.

-A yoga mat will do fine.
+A yoga mat is a good soft surface.
 Start with two folds of the yoga mat.
 In the video, I have about eight folds of this yoga mat.

 Half foam rollers are also a nice tool to have and allow you to progress through your balance poses.
 You will see these used in the athletic level of the Exercise for Better Bones program.

-You can use your foam with the round side up.
+Use your foam roller with the round side facing up.
 I find it a little bit more challenging than having it the opposite way.
 It is a real challenge with that rocking from side to side.

-That covers balance stance variations you can do to challenge and improve your balance.
-As always, take your time and improve at a pace you find comfortable and safe.
+That covers a number of balance stance variations you can do to challenge and improve your balance.
+As always, take your time and improve at a pace that you find comfortable and safe.